 The other common theme in cryogenics is the story where a frozen person is woken in the present or the future where they have to face a very unfamiliar world.
 H.G.
 Wells set down the trope in his novel The Sleeper Awakes (1899) with a man woken to find a radically different future to the world he left behind.

 The most famous man out of time is Buck Rogers, a man from the present who is revived in the 25th Century where he undergoes a series of space opera adventures.
-These can be seen in the serial Buck Rogers (1939), the film Buck Rogers in the 25th Century (1979) and the ensuing tv series Buck Rogers in the 25th Century (1979-1981).
+Buck originated in the pulps, gained popularity as a syndicated comic-strip and then appeared on screen in the serial Buck Rogers (1939), the film Buck Rogers in the 25th Century (1979) and the ensuing tv series Buck Rogers in the 25th Century (1979-1981).
 In the original stories and comic-book, Buck is preserved by a radioactive gas in a mine; in the serial, it is by a gas after crashing a dirigible in the Arctic; and in the 1979 film, he is a space shuttle pilot who is frozen in the head of a comet.

-The Sleeper Awakes story was wittily parodied in the Woody Allen film Sleeper (1973) where Allen plays a contemporary nebbish who is woken in the future; Demolition Man (1993) with Sylvester Stallone as a present-day cop woken in a future overrun by Political Correctness; Idiocracy (2006) where an average man from the present wakes to find he is now the most intelligent man in the world; and the tv series Futurama (1999-2013), which spoofs the Buck Rogers-type story with an ordinary everyday schlep awakened to an equally everyday life in the future.
+On screen the Sleeper Awakes story has often been a natural for comedy and satiric future scenarios.
+There was the Woody Allen film Sleeper (1973) where Allen plays a contemporary nebbish who is woken in the future; the Polish Sex Mission (1984) with two men are unfrozen in a future ruled by women where men no longer exist; Demolition Man (1993) with Sylvester Stallone as a present-day cop woken in a future overrun by Political Correctness; Idiocracy (2006) where an average man from the present wakes to find he is now the most intelligent man in the world; and the tv series Futurama (1999-2013), which spoofs the Buck Rogers-type story with an ordinary everyday schlep awakened to an equally everyday life in the future.